Chocobozzz/PeerTube/README.md

 Copyright (C) 2018 PeerTube Contributors

-This program is free software: you can redistribute and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License or (at your option) later.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License or (at your option) later.